moodymudskipper/ask/README.md

 # ask

-Another interface to chatgpt with R, but the goal ultimately here is to integrate it in the R workflow by creating specialized wrappers.
+Another interface to chatGPT with R, but the goal ultimately here is to integrate it in the R workflow by creating specialized wrappers.

+For the speech to text feature you might need.

+    brew install portaudio
+    pip install SpeechRecognition
+    pip install pyAudio

+The first one for MacOS only, not sure about other systems, hopefully the errors will guide you, use the `ask()` function!

 ## Installation